 15 ) Get Off the Beaten Path

-In a country the size of the state of Colorado, you have less than 4 million people, 40 million sheep and every possible landscape you could imagine.
+In a country the size of the state of Colorado, you have 4 million people, 40 million sheep and every possible landscape you could imagine.

 There is so much to be seen that no guidebook (or blog post) will ever point you in all the right directions.
 Use this to your advantage, and seek out your own untouched areas of Aotearoa.